There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Looking for Old Marbles Worth Money?

-Avid collectors are looking for some key signs that the marble they’re about to purchase is worth their time.
+Avid collectors are looking for key signs that the marble they’re about to purchase is worth their time.

 We’ll examine the history of marble production before discussing marble conditions and features you’ll need to keep your eye on.